 Watch out for the agave snout weevil that can lay its eggs in the plant’s center, which causes the succulent to collapse.
 Unfortunately, the only thing you can do is remove the affected plant and check the healthy ones for grubs.

-Yes, all agaves are succulents with large leaves that have spiny tips.
-Most of them have beautiful rosettes with dangerous spikes, so be careful when handling.
+A: Yes, all agaves are succulents with large leaves that have spiny tips.
+Most have a beautiful rounded rosette with dangerous spikes, so be careful when handling.

 Q: What other types of Agave can I keep in my garden?

 A: Agave artichokes and Agave octopus are two other, distinct types that require very little maintenance and have similar growing needs as the Whale’s tongue agave.

 Q: Is my Whale’s tongue agave prone to root rot?